projectriff/projectriff.io/_docs/030-getting-started-docker-for-windows.md

 ![download Docker edge for mac](/images/docker-edge-for-windows-download.png)

 ### configure the VM
-Once Docker is installed and running, open Settings by right-clicking the Docker tray icon and configure your VM with 5GB of memory in the Advanced settings tab.
+Once Docker is installed and running, open Settings by right-clicking the Docker tray icon and configure your VM with 4GB of memory and 4 CPUs in the Advanced settings tab.
 Click on Apply.

 ![configure Docker VM](/images/docker-vm-config-windows.png)